There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 The day we picked up the babies was the best day, as our family was together!
 We were lucky and had arranged our rental house and were able to walk the backyard to check for possible escape routes before picking up the pups.

-I’m pretty sure we spent the entire next day in a giant puppy pile!
+I’m pretty sure we spent the entire next day in our new house in a giant puppy pile!
 Give your pet lots of love and reassurance and they’ll adapt just fine!